franticnick/simplegraph/README.md

             android:background="#e2d3d3"/>
 ~~~

-There are two properties you can use in the view which names are self-explanatory:
+There are two properties you can use in the view.
+Their names are self-explanatory:
  - lineThickness
  - lineColor